colstrom/forge/README.md

 * ```[https://github.com/colstrom/ansible-aws-infrastructure](aws-infrastructure)```
 * ```[https://github.com/colstrom/superluminal](superluminal)```

-These tools are optional, and Forge should work without hassle as long as you follow similar conventions.
+These tools are optional, and Forge should work as long as you follow similar conventions.

 An instance should have resource tags.
 Among these, we should expect to find: